Tong Keat has an M.A. in Violin Performance from MTSU, TN. He is the founder of Just Violin—a free resources site for violinists.

-Sounds are produced by drawing the horse hair of the bow across the strings, creating vibrations that would be amplified by the wooden body of the instrument.
+Sounds are produced by drawing the horsehair of the bow across the strings, creating vibrations that would be amplified by the wooden body of the instrument.
 The bowed string instruments can also be played by plucking on the strings with the fingers (pizzicato) or tapping the strings with the wooden part of the bow (a performance direction known as col legno).

 The most common plucked string instrument found in an orchestra is the harp.
 Some people may consider the harp as a standalone instrument, not belonging to the orchestral string family.
 The harp is a beautiful instrument capable of playing glissando and arpeggio passages very effectively.

 The most commonly used clarinets are the clarinet in B flat and A. In general, the clarinets are capable of playing with a wide range of dynamics.
 The saxophone family includes the soprano, alto, tenor, baritone, and bass saxophones.
 They are used occasionally in some of the modern orchestral pieces.
-The clarinet and saxophone are single reed instruments of the woodwind family.
+The clarinet and saxophone are single-reed instruments of the woodwind family.

-The oboe’s sound is very projecting and it plays the concert A for the orchestra to tune to before the start of an orchestra concert or rehearsal.
+The oboe’s sound is very projecting, and it plays the concert A for the orchestra to tune to before the start of an orchestra concert or rehearsal.
 The cor anglais, also known as the English horn, is quite similar to the oboe.
 It produces a much deeper and warmer tone than the oboe.

 The four main brass instruments include the horn, trumpet, trombone, and tuba.
-The horn is a transposing instrument and the horn in F in particular is known as the French horn.
-The sound of the horn blends in nicely with the woodwind instruments and therefore, it is used in a woodwind quintet.
+The horn is a transposing instrument, and the horn in F, in particular, is known as the French horn.
+The sound of the horn blends in nicely with the woodwind instruments, and therefore, it is used in a woodwind quintet.

 The tuba is the largest and lowest sounding instrument of the brass family.
 It is also a non-transposing instrument.
-The euphonium looks like a smaller tuba and it is a brass instrument rarely seen in an orchestra, but more prominent in a symphonic band or wind ensemble.
+The euphonium looks like a smaller tuba, and it is a brass instrument rarely seen in an orchestra but more prominent in a symphonic band or wind ensemble.

-The percussion family covers a wide range of instruments and they can be divided into two categories—definite pitch and indefinite pitch.
+The percussion family covers a wide range of instruments, and they can be divided into two categories—definite pitch and indefinite pitch.
 Percussion instruments that give a clear pitch include timpani, xylophone, tubular bells, and glockenspiel.
 The timpani are always used in pairs or more, with each timpani pre-set to a specific pitch.
 Also known as the kettledrum, the timpani is a very prominent percussion instrument in the orchestra.
 It is often used to make drum rolls and to enhance the rhythmic effect of the music.
 Notes on the xylophone (wooden bars), tubular bells (metal tubes), and glockenspiel (metal bars) are arranged like a piano keyboard and played by hitting them with mallets.

-Instruments of indefinite pitch are used primarily for rhythmic purpose and their music scores are usually notated on a single line.
+Instruments of indefinite pitch are used primarily for rhythmic purposes, and their music scores are usually notated on a single line.
 The more commonly seen instruments in the orchestra include the bass drum, snare drum, cymbals, gong, triangle, and tambourine.

 © 2017 Goh Tong Keat